 Loading

-| Output Field | What It Tells You |
+| Output | What it tells you |

 |---|---|

-| Last Seen | For every domain in the list, see the most recent date that DNS mapping was observed — helping you separate active relationships from stale, outdated ones. |
+| Last seen | For every domain in the list, the most recent date its mapping to the IP was observed - so you can separate live relationships from stale, historical ones. |

 When a suspicious IP appears in a firewall log or threat feed, the first step is mapping the infrastructure behind it.
 Reverse DNS Lookup reveals the full set of domains hosted on that IP, often surfacing co-located malicious sites, phishing kits, or command-and-control hostnames that share the same server.